zhaorui-zhang/zhaorui-zhang.github.io/_pages/about.md

 Research Associate in Department of Computer Science

 1) Optimization for distributed deep learning system.
+2)
-2) Communication reduction, gradient compression and the gradients error constraint for distributed DNN training.
+3) Communication reduction, gradient compression and the gradients error constraint for distributed DNN training.

 **City University of Hong Kong**

 Research Assistant in Department of Electrical Engineering

-1) Algorithm optimization and acceleration based on the FPGA
+1) Algorithm optimization and acceleration based on the FPGA.
+2)
-2) Acceleration for the collision detection in image-guided robotic surgery based on the FPGA
+3) Acceleration for the collision detection in image-guided robotic surgery based on the FPGA.

 Talks: